MERA Art Exhibitions in Dean Hall

 - During the warmer months – Saturdays 9:00 am to 1:00 pm during the Farmers Market

-- Wednesdays 1:00 pm to 4:00 pm while the Potters & Quilters are in the building
+- Wednesdays 1:00 pm to 3:00 pm while the Quilters are in the building

 This group uses the hall so please check first that your visit will not interfere with the Art Circler activity.

-- If you attend any of the music concerts or ‘Round the World on a Dinner Plate suppers.
+- If you are attending any of our special events such as music concerts or community suppers.